GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/TLCS/README.md

      ```shell
     ./train.sh
     ```
-    OR
-    run the following files (in order !) by executing:
+3. (2bis) You could also run the following files by executing:
     ```python
-    python web_agent_training.py
+    python3 web_agent_training.py
     ```
+    and
     ```python
-    python training_main.py
+    python3 training_main.py
     ```
 Now the agent should start the training.